I am an Assistant Professor in the Department of Theoretical Philosophy at the University of Groningen.

 My research falls in the domains of philosophy of science, social epistemology, and philosophy of cognitive science.
 I work primarily on understanding how the social organization of research activities affects their epistemic outcomes.
-My current focus is the replicability crisis in the sciences.
 I also have projects on causation and explanation in cognitive science, and knowledge ascriptions.
 I explore these topics with a pluralistic methodological approach, supporting conceptual analysis with empirical literature, case studies, and computational models.

 I obtained my Ph.D. in the Philosophy-Neuroscience-Psychology program, Department of Philosophy at Washington University in St. Louis (Summer 2016).
 I studied Philosophy (B.A.) and Computer Science (B.Sc, M.Sc.) at University of Los Andes.
 Before coming to Groningen, I was a postdoctoral researcher at Tilburg University.